-Bear Wallow Trail is a 14.8 mile lightly trafficked out and back trail located near Clifton, AZ that offers the chance to see wildlife and is rated as difficult.
+Bear Wallow Trail is a 14.8 mile lightly trafficked out and back trail located near Clifton, Arizona that offers the chance to see wildlife and is rated as difficult.
 The trail is primarily used for hiking, camping, and backpacking and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash